LeeyaD/ls170/03_the_application_layer_copy.md

 ## Summary
-* The *Domain Name System* (DNS) is a distributed database which *translates a domain name* such as google.com *to an IP Address* such as 216.58.213.14.

-* A *URI* is an *identifier* for a *particular* resource within an information space.

-* A URL is a subset of URI, but the two terms are often used interchangeably.

-* URL components include the *scheme*, *host* (or hostname), *port*, *path*, and *query string*.

-* *Query strings* are used to *pass additional data* to the server during an HTTP Request.
-They take the form of *name/value pairs* separated by an = sign.
-Multiple name/value pairs are separated by an & sign.
-The start of the query string is indicated by a ?.

 * *URL encoding* is a technique whereby *certain characters* in a URL are *replaced with an ASCII code*.

 * URL encoding is used if a character has no corresponding character in the ASCII set, is unsafe because it is used for encoding other characters, or is reserved for special use within the url.